cinnamon-bun/thumble/README.md

 Wiring diagram ([click to enlarge](https://raw.githubusercontent.com/cinnamon-bun/thumble/main/final_v006-wiring.png)):

+**ERRATA** The joystick board is horizontally flipped in this diagram, but it might not actually matter because the board might be symmetrical.
+Double-check.

 ![](final_v006-wiring.png)

 You can adjust the key-to-pin assignments in the code if you soldered things a bit differently.
 Look for the `#define KEY00_PIN` lines around line 90.